b-pardi/Research/BraTaDio_Fn/README.md

 - adjusted value reporting to account for user selected time inputs with units in legend

 - implemented avg plots for avg dissipation as well
+- cite libraries as sources for paper
+- make flowchart in inkscape

 - added button in raw data column for calibration data window
 - new class for calibration data window